copsTvFan/cops-episode-guide/guide.md

   domestic violence 4th degree and they search him.
 Mario explains that they need to get a restraining order if they want to keep him away.
 Bobby cries and thanks Mario.
-- Hamilton Co, OH (8:48 PM Assistance Call) Sheriff's Office District 1 -- Cpl Peter Enderle gets the call of a man in a gorilla suit who locked himself out of his car.
+- Hamilton County, OH (8:48 PM Assistance Call) Sheriff's Office District 1 -- Cpl Peter Enderle gets the call of a man in a gorilla suit who locked himself out of his car.
 Kyle is wearing the suit when they pull up.
 He was Halloween shopping, wanted to surprise his friends and was in such a hurry he locked